ansible/ansible-builder/docs/definition.rst

 Valid keys for this section are:

     ``base_image``
-      A dictionary defining the parent image for the execution environment.
+      A dictionary defines the parent image for the execution environment.
 A ``name`` key must be supplied with the container image to use.
 Use the ``signature_original_name`` key if the image is mirrored within your repository, but signed with the original image's signature key.

+.. _image_verification:

 image verification
 """"""""""""""""""